Keep Up With McLean!

 Adult Outpatient Services

-Substance abuse, or addiction to drugs or alcohol, is a recognized medical brain disorder.
-This psychiatric illness refers to the abuse of illegal or legal substances such as alcohol, opiates, cocaine, marijuana, and so on.
-Substance abuse causes serious problems at work, school, in relationships, and with the law.
+Substance misuse, or addiction to drugs or alcohol, is a recognized medical brain disorder.
+This psychiatric illness refers to the misuse of illegal or legal substances such as alcohol, opiates, cocaine, marijuana, and so on.
+Substance misuse causes serious problems at work, school, in relationships, and at home.

 You may find these organizations useful for more information on addiction:

-McLean Hospital faculty have penned more than 50 books in recent years, including these books about alcohol and drug abuse.
+McLean Hospital faculty have penned more than 50 books in recent years, including these books about alcohol and drug addiction.

 Treating Women with Substance Use Disorders: The Women’s Recovery Group Manual